 Stop living in fear!

 If you are behind on your car payment, you may be at risk of repossession.
 If you’re behind on your car payment, chances are you may also be behind on other bills like credit cards, medical bills, and other loans.
 It can be overwhelming to try to catch everything up at once.
 Did you know that filing a Chapter 13 bankruptcy can instantly put a stop to any threat of repossession?
-Chapter 13 can also help you catch up on your other bills as well.
+Chapter 13 Bankruptcy can also help you catch up on your other bills as well.

-Your attorney will help you establish a repayment plan of your debts, which will include your monthly car payment and the arrears (the amount you are behind).
+Your attorney will help you establish a repayment plan for your debts, which will include your monthly car payment and the arrears (the amount you are behind).
 A Chapter 13 plan typically includes all of your debts and allows you to repay them over a 3 – 5 year period of time.
 Much of your debt may be paid back at a reduced rate, so not only do you have more time to pay back your debt, you are paying a lower amount.
 This can also be true for many car loans.
 Chapter 13 bankruptcy may help you reduce the monthly payment, the interest rate, and even the balance on the loan.